MechanicalPython/module1b/README.md

 # Feature requests
-- I'm feeling lucky button.
-- What was NEO on my birthday.
 - fastest/closest/most dangerous/total NEOs/furtherst planet on that day that feeds into a top scores.
 - Connect is_hazard to Sentry database.
 - Show NEO lookup on a solar system model with each visit next to each planet.